Healthy Homes Assessment Melrose

 Insulation Melrose

-The "R" signifies thermal resistance and is a gauge of how well insulation is able to resist heat flow.
+The "R" stands for thermal resistance, and is a measure of how well the insulation is able to resist heat flow.
 The higher the R-value, the better the insulation.

 • Zone 1 - Auckland & Northland Ceiling R 2.9 in the underfloor, 1.3